Coiot/cbr-main/src/albums/episode2.md

     are otherwise looking pretty dismal, settling a conservative third city that seems designed to be as unthreatening as possible.
-It’s a wasted opportunity, as the Apache are also looking pretty quiet themselves, seemingly placing Tsokanende in an attempt to block Poverty Point from settling any further west — not that Poverty Point look like they want to settle anywhere.</p>"
+It’s a wasted opportunity, as the Apache are also looking pretty quiet themselves, seemingly placing Tsokanende in an attempt to block Poverty Point from settling any further west—not that Poverty Point look like they want to settle anywhere.</p>"
 - scene_number: "27"
   scene_title: The First Fall of Many